Asmar, Afghanistan: Demographics

 The exact population of Asmār is unknown.
 But according to the GeoNames geographical database, the total population is around 15,708 people.
 Most of them are ordinary farmers and laborers.
 Agriculture is their main source of income.

 Ethnic groups

-The inhabitants of Asmar are overwhelmingly ethnic Pashtuns, with a very small population of Nuristanis.
+The inhabitants of Asmar are ethnic Pashtuns, with a small population of Nuristanis.
 The Pashtun tribes living in Asmar include the following: